An Ultimate Guide On Family Investment Companies

 FIC is a private limited company.
 Typically, directors control and operate it, with family members owning the shares.
 Here, directors refer to the parents or guardians, whilst family members refer to the children.

 The directors are responsible for regular control and investment decisions.
-In this way, the individuals use FIC to transfer assets/estate to family members but hold some control over the wealth gifted or transferred.
+In this way, the individuals use FIC to transfer assets/estates to family members but hold some control over the wealth gifted or transferred.

 Briefly, the FIC offers: